Warning: Last items in stock!

 Harvest: second part of October

-Fermentation: 40 days steeping, of which 25 at “cappello sommerso”, an old, traditional, natural method of fermentation.
-Also, spontaneous “malolattica” fermentation
+Fermentation: 35 days steeping, of which 20 at “cappello sommerso”, an old, traditional also, spontaneous “malolattica” fermentation.

-Ageing: 60 months in barrique and, partly, in Slavonian oak barrels of 20h l, followed by a 12 month refinement in bottles.
+Ageing: 24 months in Slavonian oak barrels of 20/30 hl, followed by a 12 month ageing in bottles.

 Chiusi is an ancient, vocated land, whose territory includes this Farm.
 This Etruscan land 2500 years ago already excelled in the cultivation of the vine: history and territory are essential for the activity of this family Farm.
 The nature of the soil and the climate were the background to a significant effort in enhancing the existing wine heritage: years of research and testing have resulted in 28 selected clones of Sangiovese, of which 4 pre-phylloxera from an old vineyard sapling having a density of twenty thousand plants per hectare.
 Everything is joined to a great rigor in the vineyard and in the winery.
 It is in the cellar that culture and territory blend: its entrance is in fact a real completely preserved Etruscan tomb.
 There unfolds a series of tunnels obtained in a natural tuff cave with a natural constant temperature and humidity, leading to the real cellar itself, for vinification and aging.